GaloisInc/cryptol-specs/Primitive/Asymmetric/Signature/SphincsPlus.cry.md

 (n : Integer, w : Integer) = (24, 16)

-(len : Integer, len1 : Integer, len2 : Integer) =
+// TODO: All these will have to be available at type level (len : Integer, len1 : Integer, len2 : Integer) =
     if (n, w) == (16,   4) then (11,  8, 3)
      | (n, w) == (16,  16) then ( 6,  4, 2)